ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/03-Solving_Equations_of_Motion.md

 ## Introduction
 To simulate evolution of the system in time we need to solve Newtonian equations of motions.
 As the exact analytical solution for systems with thousands or millions of atoms is not feasible, the problem is solved numerically.
 The approach used to find a numerical approximation to the exact solution is called integration.

-To simulate evolution of the system in time the integration algorithm advances positions of all atomistic by a small step $$\delta{t}$$ during which the forces are considered constant.
+To simulate evolution of the system in time the integration algorithm advances positions of all atoms by a small step $$\delta{t}$$ during which the forces are considered constant.
 If the time step is small enough the trajectory will be reasonably accurate.
-A good integration algorithm for MD should be time-reversible and energy conserving.
+A good integration algorithm must be energy conserving.
+Energy conservation is important for calculation of correct thermodynamic properties.
+It energy is not conserved simulation may even become unstable in severe cases due to energy going to infinity.
+Time reversibility is important because it guarantees conservation of energy, angular momentum and any other conserved quantity.
+Thus good integrator for MD should be time-reversible and energy conserving.

 ## Integration Algorithms
 ### The Euler Algorithm